 I travelled to Garden Hill with Julie, the lead for the Collaborative.
 She had visited the community and built relationships with a number of the residents.
 She showed me around and helped make key introductions.
 We then met up with Geordie and Erica, who took us to the Meechim Farm.
 Geordie and Erica run the farm on a day-to-day basis, with the help of a southern farmer who spends about 10 days each month at the operation.
 And what an operation!
 I was immediately impressed by what I saw – the scale of innovative thinking and use of traditional knowledge.

-Much of the Meechim Farm’s infrastructure, for example, is centered around shipping containers.
+Much of the Meechim Farm’s infrastructure, for example, is centred around shipping containers.
 All materials needed for the farm arrive in these shipping containers, which are trucked into the community during a period of 6–10 weeks each winter, when the roads are passable.
 The empty containers then serve as skeletons for the greenhouse and chicken brooder, and for farm equipment storage.

 Innovative practices are abundant.
 When crews first prepared the Meechim soil for planting, they realized it would be a challenge to grow anything in the area’s thick clay.
 They needed a solution.
 As it turns out, fish compost is an effective fertilizer in challenging soil – a technique confirmed by a 2015 study.
 It also turns out that using fish compost is a traditional fertilizer practice in Garden Hill, though knowledge of its benefits had been lost over the years.
 The Meechim Farm project helped the larger community regain this piece of traditional knowledge.